jProgr/jprogr.github.io/_posts/2023-06-27-mini-course-grammar.md

 ## Pronunciation

-Consonants are pronounced like in English and vowels like in Spanish.
-Stress is always in the second to last syllable:
+The pronunciation is a bit of a mix between Spanish and English.
+Precise pronunciation is not a goal of Mini.

+Vowels:

 - "a" as in map.
 - "e" as in level.
 - "i" as in meet.
 - "o" as in more.
 - "u" as in balloon.

+Consonants:

+- "b" as in back.
+- "d" as in damp.
+- "f" as in fire.
-- "g" as gift.
+- "g" as in gift.
+- "j" as in jungle.
+- "k" as in camp.
+- "l" as in loot.
+- "m" as in march.
+- "n" as in noun.
+- "p" as in pack.
+- "r" as in rake.
+- "s" as in search.
+- "t" as in technology.
+- "v" as in violet.

+Stress is always in the second to last syllable.
 For examples of pronunciation, check [buku-name](/buku-name).

 ## Sentences and word flexibility